 It's not necessary to have masses of clothes and accessories.
 It's better to have clothes you love and wear that work for your lifestyle and enhance how you look.

 Many women say they hate clothes and accessory shopping.
-I suspect that's partly because you don't know your best colors and styles.
-However, it's also because you don't know how to go about shopping.
+I suspect that's partly because they don't know their best colors and styles.
+However, it's also because they don't know how to go about shopping.
 You'll find that when you're focused, and when you have planned your shopping, you're far more likely to find the item(s) you need to start filling those gaps in your wardrobe.

 Learn more about successful clothes shopping here.

 As you go through assessing your grooming, colors, and so on, identify the areas that you feel you need to improve, or need to learn more about.
 You'll find lots of articles on my website to help you with this.

 You can also ask a style question here.
 Please be as specific with your question as possible.
 The more details and photos you can give me, to help me answer your question, the better.
 Here's an example of a well worded question.
 Do take a look at the questions I've already answered, you may find something there that answers your question -- if so feel free to post a comment to say how the question and answer helped you.

 Some of the style steps need to be re-visited more frequently than others.
 For example, when you know your best colors, they won't change until your coloring changes significantly through changing your hair color, or as you age and one day suddenly realize that some of your colors are now too bright, too clear, or too warm for you.

 If you're ready to refine your look and improve your appearance re-visit the steps and identify which area you want to learn more about.

 The important thing, when you're transforming your look, is don't get overwhelmed.
 Start at step 1 and don't move to step 2 until you're happy with your grooming.
 Then move to step 2 and so on.